 This Privacy Notice may vary from time to time so please check it regularly.
-This version of our Privacy Notice was published on 25th May 2018
+This version of our Privacy Notice was published on 14th November 2019.

-2 The types of personal data we collect ON YOU
+2 - The types of personal data we collect ON YOU

 We may collect, use, store, share and transfer the following types of personal data about you:

-2.4 Advertising Data.
-This includes personal data which relates to your advertising preferences, such as information about your preferences in receiving marketing materials from us and our third parties and your communication preferences;
+·Advertising Data: this includes personal data which relates to your advertising preferences, such as information about your preferences in receiving marketing materials from us and our third parties and your communication preferences;

-2.5 Health Data.
-This includes personal data which is gathered for health and safety purposes including any accident report or claim log or any information you provide about allergies or other medical conditions during the booking process or in one of our locations;
+·Health Data: this includes personal data which is gathered for health and safety purposes including any accident report or claim log or any information you provide about allergies or other medical conditions during the booking process or in one of our locations;

-2.6 Sales Data.
-This includes personal data which relates to the transactions you have conducted with us, such as details about payments to and from you, details of subscriptions to our Little Monkey Club or publications;
+·Sales Data: this includes personal data which relates to the transactions you have conducted with us, such as details about payments to and from you, details of subscriptions to our Little Monkey Club or publications;

 We also obtain and use certain aggregated data such as statistical or demographic data for any purpose (“Aggregated Data”).
 Aggregated Data may be derived from your personal data but does not directly or indirectly reveal your identity.
 For example, we may aggregate your Information Technology Data to calculate the percentage of users accessing a specific feature on our website.
 However, if we re-combine or re-connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Privacy Notice.

 The Special Categories of Data are: (i) personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership; and (ii) the processing of genetic data, biometric data for the purposes of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.

-3 The sources from which we obtain your personal data
+3 - The sources from which we obtain your personal data